NickHagopianZ/Senior-Project/readme.md

 **Before Compiling**
 - Make sure all files are in the same folder
-- Edit the config.txt as desired
+- Edit the config.txt as desired (found in the build folder)
 - Open the terminal
-- Change directory to the folder containing all the files

 **Compiling**
 - Ensure you have a compiler (for the following I used cygwin)
+- Double click run.bat
+or
-- Compile by typing into the command line:
+- Change directory to the folder containing all the src files and compile by typing into the command line:
-`g++ -o main main.cpp Nurse.cpp Hospital.cpp Optimize_Schedule.cpp Schedule.cpp`
+`g++ -o ../build/main main.cpp Nurse.cpp Hospital.cpp Optimize_Schedule.cpp Schedule.cpp`

 **Running**
+If the run.bat file was not used to compile choose one of the following
-- Double click on main.exe if on windows or
+- Go to the build folder and double click on main.exe or
-- Type ./main if on mac
+- Change the terminal's current directory to the build folder and type ./main

 **Initial Setup**
 Once the program is running there are two selection screens to get acquainted with.